-The students admitted to the Department of BME for the PhD degree will in general be expected to have undergraduate work and graduate work (if taken) equivalent to a 3.4 GPA on a 4.0 scale, a competitive GRE verbal and quantitative score, where applicable, a TOEFL score of no less than 550 for the paper based and 213 for the computer based test.
-At least three strong letters of recommendation, statement of purpose - This statement should include the field of study that you wish to pursue, your intended area of specialization, and why you have selected the University of Florida and the Department of BME.
+The students admitted to the Department of BME for the PhD degree will in general be expected to have undergraduate work and graduate work (if taken) equivalent to a 3.4 GPA on a 4.0 scale, a competitive GRE verbal and quantitative score, where applicable, a TOEFL score of no less than 550 for the paper based, 213 for the computer based test, or 80 for the internet based test.
+The admissions application must also include at least three strong letters of recommendation and a statement of purpose.
+The statement-of-purpose should include the field of study that you wish to pursue, your intended area of specialization, describe your career goals and why you have selected the University of Florida and the Department of BME.